honganh1206/s8/notes/Macro expansion.md

 > [!IMPORTANT]
 > In this phase we do not evaluate the arguments of the call before evaluate the body.
 More on [[Differences between functions and macros]]

+## Where do we find the macros in the AST?